 Acknowledgements

-This initiative is made possible through the New Brunswick Environmental Trust Fund, New Brunswick Wildlife Trust Fund, Nature NB and several partners.
+This initiative is made possible through the New Brunswick Environmental Trust Fund, New Brunswick Wildlife Trust Fund, Nature New-Brunswick and several other partners.